Places to Visit in Bhutan

 1.Trashichhodzong the office of the King

 This Dzong is one of the most beautiful Dzongs in Bhutan.
-The Dzong serves as the office of present King.
-The Dzong is located on the northern edge of Thimphu city on western Bank of Thimphu river.
+The Dzong serves as the office of the present King.
+The Dzong is located on the northern edge of Thimphu city on the western Bank of the Thimphu river.
 The Dzong was built in 1641 by Zhabdrung Ngawang Namgyel the unifier of modern Bhutan.
 The original establishment was built in 1216 by lama Gyalwa Lhanapa.

 3. Largest Standing Buddha in Kuenselphodrang: